JayKirt/CSharp-Practice/README.md

 <p> Little practice using C# with James and Jay making a basic calculator that prints calculations to the console.</p>

-Learnt how to use 'dotnet run' to get it working and lots of basic syntax knowledge of C#.
+<p> Learnt how to use 'dotnet run' to get it working and lots of basic syntax knowledge of C#. </p>